rccc7/trello-react/README.md

   <img src="screenshots/Trello-React.jpg" alt="screenshot" width="700" style="width:700px;"/>
 </div>

+## Features.

+- Drag and Drop functionality.
+The user can add and/or delete the tasks in each category as well as move the tasks among the categories according the their state with Drag and Drop functionality powered by [beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).
+- Data persistence.
+The tasks, along with their categories and order are stored in a database powered by [https://cloud.appwrite.io/](AppWrite Cloud).
+Therefore, everytime the page is loaded, the app will retrieve the to-dos lists and their status in realtime from the database.
+- OenAI's ChatGPT integration.
+Throught [OpenAI API](https://platform.openai.com/) send the to-dos list to ChatGPT and ask to provide a brief summary of tasks count by category.
+- State management powered by [Zustand](https://www.npmjs.com/package/zustand).

 ## Technologies:

 The following technologies, dependencies, and services were used to make this app: